About the Mental Health Internship Program

 • Weekly Individual Supervision (one hour during the week)

-• Up to 14 clients per week
+• Up to 14 clients per week, depending on level of education

 • Opportunity to facilitate a group(s)